9 Best Welding Pants with FR Durability & Comfort

 Avoid 100% synthetics such as nylon, polyester, and rayon.
 These materials are prone to burning, melting, and creating fumes.
 Burning synthetic residue sticks to skin, increasing the severity of burns.

-The best welding pants are made of 100% cotton, or a high-percentage (88-90%) cotton blend that’s chemically treated with fire retardant.
-Fabric weights of 9 to 14 ounces per square yard are common as heavier materials are naturally more resistant to burning.
+The best welding pants are made of 100% cotton, or a high-percentage (88-98%) cotton blend that’s chemically treated with fire retardant.
+Fabric weights of 9 to 14 ounces per square yard are common, as these heavier materials are naturally more resistant to burning.

 “Work clothing must also stop ultraviolet light from passing through it.
 This is accomplished if the material chosen is a dark color, thick, and tightly woven.”L. Jeffus “Welding Principles and Applications” (8th Edition, p.
 24)